 - Chill the freshly colored layers for at least an hour so the layers don’t bleed into each other.

 - Spoon in the layers blue first, then white then red.
 I usually add a little extra of the noncolored frozen slush to allow for the heavier grenadine colored red to not dissolve into the white layer.

 - I usually freeze my glasses if I have room in my freezer.
 It keeps the slushes from melting right away!

 Can I make vodka slushes way ahead of time for a party?
 You can make these hard lemonade slushes way ahead of time (up to two weeks.)
 They keep very well in the freezer as long as they stay covered and sealed.

 How long will these frozen drinks last in my freezer?
-Frozen Vodka Cocktails will last for a up to 14 days without the texture of them changing.
-We very rarely have a lot leftover because people go back for seconds!
+Frozen Vodka Cocktails will last for up to 14 days without the texture of them changing.
+We very rarely have a lot of leftovers because people go back for seconds!